• Skip to main content

 There's nothing quite as comforting as the perfect cup of Indian Masala Chai whether it's in the middle of summer or for cozying up in the winter.
 Black tea is simmered with warming, fragrant spices and whole milk for a balanced and creamy cup of chai.
 It's best served with Parle-G biscuits or cake rusk for dipping.

-My source of comfort has always been masala chai.
+My source of comfort has always been a hot cup of masala chai.
 The milky foam with specks of tea leaves is mesmerizing as it bubbles away, filling the air with fragrant spices.
 Then there's the slight impatience of waiting for the first sip as the familiar clink of spoons sound off while the sugar is mixed into individual cups.
 Time slows down as one settles in with a cozy cup amongst friends and family.

 My addiction to chai started with my dad's obsession - three cups a day to keep him going even in the unbearable Arizona heat.
 I'd watch him come alive in the early mornings as he peacefully enjoyed his first sips, slam down another cup after a solid afternoon nap, and yet another when that evening headache screamed for more caffeine.